 How to Get from Nice to Eze Village by Bus

-The bus is probably the best and easiest way to get from Nice to Eze Village.
+The 82 and 112 buses are probably the best and easiest ways to get from Nice to Eze Village.
 It’s a direct route that only takes 30 minutes and stops in the center of the medieval village.

-Not only is it straightforward, but it’s also economical, costing just 1.50 euros each way (or 1 euro each way if you buy the 10-trip card, which can be used by more than one person!)
+Not only is it straightforward, but it’s also economical, costing just 1.70 euros each way.

 Lignes d’Azur is the company that runs the two routes – 82 and 112 – but you need to depart from Nice’s Valbaun station.
 You can get there from Nice Ville station on the tram in just 15 minutes.